arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ### GitHub Workflow

-If you’re encountering difficulties while using the GitHub workflow in your forked repository, make sure that your `MobileNetV2 96x96 0.1` as model type.
+If you’re encountering difficulties while using the GitHub workflow in your forked repository, make sure that your `MobileNetV2 96x96 0.1` as model type, otherwise the model will likely be too big and not work.
 Also make sure you are changing the files in your forked repository and not in the original OpenMV repository.